 6. Four Seasons Resort, Megève, French Alps

 Situated in Megève in the French Alps, the Four Seasons Megeve is the only hotel located on the slopes of Mont d’Arbois, five minutes from the village center.
 It is the latest addition to one of the most beautiful ski resorts in Europe.

 Megève is superbly pretty but low lying, so be careful when you book.
 This is not a ski resort you want to visit in November or April as you are unlikely to find brilliant conditions, much like the expensive but lovely Gstaad.
 However, Megeve does, however, have direct access to more than 400 km of ski slopes.

 This Four Seasons Resort, Megève is the first to offer a Ski Valet and Ski Concierge service and Ski Safaris by helicopter, to allow skiers to discover more ski areas.
-A host of winter outdoor activities are available near the hotel, from snowboarding, dog sledging, rock climbing and ice sports such as hockey skating and curling.
+A host of winter outdoor activities are available near the hotel, from snowboarding, dog sledding, rock climbing, and ice sports such as hockey skating and curling.

 - Breakfast for two people per bedroom

 - Food and beverage credit or spa credit of USD100 per stay (where you can spend your credit depends on the hotel but the value is always $100)